Always Against the Grain

 NIKE: In what ways did you struggle and how did you overcome those difficulties?

 LEO: Once I chose to present masculine, after years of conforming to the feminine standards of what's marketable, my skate career almost evaporated.
 There were no opportunities for me at that point other than one or two competitions a year, with much smaller prize money than the Men's division.
 I put myself through school and worked a full-time job as a graphic designer.
-I started filming a bunch of street clips with my friend [videographer] Tyler Smolinski, and that footage was made into a video.
+I started filming a range of street clips with my friend [videographer] Tyler Smolinski, and that footage was made into a video.
 It was so important to me because it was born out of nothing except my love of skateboarding and authenticity.
 I am super grateful that I was able to showcase this.
 I poured my heart and soul into this, and it resonated with a lot of people.
 Authenticity is one's greatest strength.
 Doing the work is hard, but the payoff is worth it.

 Authenticity is one's greatest strength.
 Doing the work is hard, but the payoff is worth it.